2022 FIVB Men's Volleyball Challenger Cup

-The 2022 FIVB Volleyball Men's Challenger Cup was the third edition of the FIVB Volleyball Men's Challenger Cup, an annual men's international volleyball tournament contested by 8 national teams that acts as a qualifier for the FIVB Volleyball Men's Nations League.
-The tournament was held at Jamsil Students' Gymnasium in Seoul, South Korea between 28 to 31 July 2022.
+The 2022 FIVB Men's Volleyball Challenger Cup was the third edition of the FIVB Men's Volleyball Challenger Cup, an annual men's international volleyball tournament contested by eight national teams that acts as a qualifier for the FIVB Men's Volleyball Nations League.
+The tournament was held at Jamsil Students' Gymnasium in Seoul, South Korea, between 28 and 31 July 2022.

+Four teams made their first appearance in the men's Challenger Cup in this edition: the host South Korea, Australia, Qatar and Tunisia.

 Cuba won the title, defeating Turkey in the final, and earned the right to participate in 2023 Nations League replacing Australia, the last placed challenger team after the 2022 edition.
 South Korea defeated Czech Republic in the 3rd place match.

 Qualification

 Format

 The tournament will compete in the knock-out format (quarterfinals, semifinals, and final), with the host country (South Korea) playing its quarterfinal match against the lowest ranked team among the participating teams.
 The remaining seven teams are placed from 2nd to 8th positions as per the FIVB World Ranking as of 10 July 2022.
 Rankings are shown in brackets except the host.